axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/AND THEN THEY WANT TO BURN YOU/2022-03-09-E11-The FIAT Enclaves.markdown

 </p>
 <p>“I am not praying,” said Ignatious, “it was just something I said.
 Don’t let your amygdala rule you.”
 </p>
 <p>I heard Petra chuckled.
-Then I took a brief glance, enough to see them walking behind me in an awkward hug.
+Then I quickly turned around and took a brief glance, enough to see them walking behind me in an awkward hug.
 </p>

 <h2>Over the Hill</h2>